Contraband in prisons

 • banning visitors who attempt to bring contraband into prisons

-When a person in prison is found to be in possession of contraband, they are charged with an internal misconduct and, depending on the type of item found, are referred to the New Zealand Police who are responsible for laying criminal charges.
-If a visitor is found to be in possession of contraband, they are issued with a notice prohibiting the person from entering prison grounds for a specified timeframe.
+When a person in prison is found to be in possession of contraband, they can be charged with an internal misconduct and, depending on the type of item found, are referred to the New Zealand Police who are responsible for laying criminal charges.
+If a visitor is found to be in possession of contraband, they can be issued with a notice prohibiting the person from entering prison grounds for a specified timeframe.
 Depending on the type of contraband, this could be escalated to the New Zealand Police.

 Data set for contraband in prison – national and by prison

-Quarterly statistics for contraband in prison are available to view below.
-The data provided for the current financial year is as at 30 September 2024, and is subject to change until the full-year process has been completed.
+Data for contraband in prisons for the 2024/25 financial year is available to view below.
+The reported results are provisional and subject to change until the year-end process has been completed.

 Contraband in prisons includes alcohol, communication devices, drugs, drug paraphernalia, tattoo equipment, tobacco, tobacco paraphernalia, weapons, and other miscellaneous items that people in prison could use in inappropriate ways.
 Refer to the data set for specific definitions of contraband categories.